Azilal

-Azilal (ⴰⵣⵉⵍⴰⵍ, أزيلال) is a provincial capital in central Morocco, in the Atlas Mountains.
+Azilal (ⴰⵣⵉⵍⴰⵍ, أزيلال) is a city that serves as capital of Azilal Province in central Morocco, in the High Atlas.
 It is also the capital of the M'Goun Conservation Area.

 Etymology

 Azilal’s name roughly means “ridge” in Tamazight.

 History

 Azilal was originally a meeting place for various Amazigh tribes to gather and trade.
 During the French protectorate in Morocco, the town was occupied by colonial forces and used as an outpost to spread further into the mountains.
 A colonial quarter remains inhabited to this day by local Amazigh families.
 The quarter is located on a hill within Azilal's municipal boundary and is separated from the town by a colonial-era wall.

-But the surrounded area are more famous for their resistance against colonial like Ait Attab, Tabia, Bzou, Tanant, Demnate and others.
+But the surrounding areas are more famous for their resistance against colonialism such as Ait Attab, Tabia, Bzou, Tanant, Demnate and others.

 Geography

 Given the rich geology of the surrounding mountains, Azilal is the capital of the M'Goun Conservation Area and home to the M'Goun Geopark Museum.
 Azilal has become a jumping-off point for tourists to visit various World Heritage Sites.
 The Ouzoud Falls, one of the most popular sites in the conservation area, is only 27 km away by road.

 South of Azilal, there is a 304.8-meter high mast for longwave broadcasting.